semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 Semgrep diff-aware scans can be set up in several different ways using Jenkins.
 This example sets up a Multibranch Pipeline using `when` conditions in the Jenkinsfile.
 The Multibranch Pipeline provides access to useful variables for the diff-aware scan configuration.
 The intent of the configuration is to run full scans on the default branch and diff-aware scans on PR branches.

-## Create the Jenkinsfile
+### Create the Jenkinsfile

-Add the following to a `Jenkinsfile` in the root of the repository.
+To start the process, create the initial `Jenkinsfile` in the root of the repository where you're setting up Semgrep.
 This code snippet uses Jenkins declarative syntax and runs Semgrep in Docker.

 ```bash
 pipeline {